ianchanning/neural-network-js/tutorial/slides.tex.md

 svg.appendChild(chart.circle(point, 4, colours[team]));
 ```

-# I want to separate these circles with a line
+# Separate these circles with a line

 Time to racially discriminate our happy circles ...err "linearly separate" them.